 Plant-based and vegan diets can be a lot more satisfying and filling by including these whole grains, with the addition of protein.
 My favorite?
 Black beans and brown rice to keep me full and satiated.

 A plant-based diet can be affordable, however, I need to note that it may pose a challenge to those who struggle with food access and availability.

 Most metropolitan areas have ample options for plant-based food including big-box grocery stores, farmers’ markets, and community gardens.

 Here are some tips to get you started.

 Prepare your food

-Dining out, no matter your diet can cause a heavy dent in your bank account.
+Dining out, no matter your diet, can cause a heavy dent in your bank account.
 You’re not only paying for the cost of food, but you’re also paying for the service, space, and other costs associated with running a restaurant.
-You’ll get the most bang out of your buck by simply cooking and eating at home.
+You'll get the most bang out of your buck by simply cooking and eating a plant-based diet at home.

 Track Your Spending